Mindfulness – Week 2 – Pt. 1

 It might be designed to perfection, it might be produced to perfection, but it might also not look good on my table or be much too big for the one flower I would like to put in a vase.

-So, in that case, the vase might be perfect to some, and not to others, or it might be perfect for some occasions and not for others.
+So, in that case, the vase might be perfect for some, and not for others, or it might be perfect for some occasions and not for others.

 This also illustrates the idea, that everything is essentially meaningless, until we give it a meaning.
 And we get to chose which meaning we want to give to something.